ayansiddiqui007/Nodejs-Website-Scraper-/README.md

 Web scraper to store/scrap html, CSS, JS from website of your choice !

 # NodeJS Webscraper
 Demo for showing how to scrape data and get backend data to the frontend.
-This repository is for the video tutorial [here](https://youtu.be/-3lqUHeZs_0)

 ## To run this project